 In the examples of change agency which follow, the author was the external change agent.
 A major UK manufacturer of underground drainage pipes for the construction industry had a product failure – a junction pipe which connected drainage systems.
 The problem was exacerbated in that, being underground, the fault was not immediately detected and a number had been installed, with potentially dangerous consequences.
 The author was commissioned to work with the original product development team to produce a design brief for the replacement junction pipe.
 At a two-day consultation, the product’s faults were identified and a storyline constructed of how the original junction pipe was designed and taken to market.
 The team identified, in parallel, the design brief principles which should have been used.
 Then, working with these principles, the group produced a design brief for the replacement product, which was subsequently adopted by the company.
 The change agent moved on.
-And there were additional outcomes: team members, who had been engaging in cross-functional blame, ceased their in-fighting; and it was recognised that failure in a no-blame environment could provide excellent opportunities for organisational learning.
+And there were additional outcomes: team members, who had been engaging in cross-functional blame, ceased their in-fighting; and it was recognized that failure in a no-blame environment could provide excellent opportunities for organizational learning.
 As the principles for the new design brief were generic, they could be applied by the company in other contexts.

-The Managing Director (MD) of a UK housing association in the Midlands recognised that internal organisational transformation was required.
+The Managing Director (MD) of a UK housing association in the Midlands recognized that internal organizational transformation was required.
 He held discussions throughout the association and then threw down the gauntlet, inviting all staff to join him on a journey for change.
-He listed fifteen points encapsulating what he had learned about the association during the previous year, some good and some not so good: ‘We now know the extent of the job ahead and burying our heads in the sand is not an option’.
+He listed 15 points encapsulating what he had learned about the association during the previous year, some good and some not so good: ‘We now know the extent of the job ahead and burying our heads in the sand is not an option’.
 The author was commissioned as external change agent to facilitate culture change, the MD being the sponsor.
-Each employee was given a copy of Spencer Johnson’s Who Moved my Cheese (Johnson, 1999), a story of three mice whose cheese was always provided for them in the same place until one day it was not (cf. Lundin et al., 2000; Lundin et al., 2002).
+Each employee was given a copy of Spencer Johnson’s Who Moved my Cheese (Johnson, 1999), a story of three mice whose cheese was always provided for them in the same place until one day it was not (cf. Lundin et al., 2000, 2002).
 Each mouse behaved differently in response to the perceived threat of starvation.
 ‘Finding the cheese’ became the housing association’s metaphor for change as staff reflected, without accusation or blame, on whether they were prepared to critique the status quo.
-As sponsor, the MD challenged staff to compare the housing association with others, taking some staff to visit what he considered to be an exemplary organisation.
+As sponsor, the MD challenged staff to compare the housing association with others, taking some staff to visit what he considered to be an exemplary organization.
 He wrote to chief executives of local companies (not necessarily in housing) with a reputation for outstanding customer relations, asking if they would be prepared to second a customer services manager to the housing association for a short while.
 The walls of the office building became picture galleries for posters in cartoon style headed ‘achieving excellence’.
 When staff accepted that the process of change would continue, the change agent moved on.
 Part-way through the planned five-year change programme, the group of which this housing association was a member merged to become one of the largest national associations, but not before the UK Audit Commission had commended the ’Strong, clear and passionate leadership creating a culture which supports continuous improvements’ (Baddeley, 2006).